 As a city known for its world-class theme parks, expansive resort options and thriving food scene, Orlando has a new dimension to add to its packed playbook: top-notch sporting events, venues and activities.
-And being one of the country’s top destinations for recreation according to WalletHub, Orlando delivers incredible opportunities for active visitors and sports enthusiasts.
+And being one of the country’s top destinations for recreation according to WalletHub in 2022, Orlando delivers incredible opportunities for active visitors and sports enthusiasts.
 Between the temperate weather of Central Florida and the steady influx of domestic and international visitors, Orlando welcomes fans of all kinds to get hyped over their favorite players and teams or join in and play themselves.

 The NBA’s Orlando Magic is the city’s most famous sports team.
 Fans can find them at home games October through April in the amenity-loaded Amway Center, an 18,846-seat venue, and one of the most technologically advanced in the world.
 Offering VIP appointments like mid-level luxury and club seating, a stunning art collection, massive scoreboard and several restaurants and bars, the flexible venue is an inviting space for diehard fans and celebrities alike to cheer for Orlando teams.

 In addition to the Magic, the Amway Center is home to the Orlando Solar Bears, an affiliate of the NHL’s Tampa Bay Lightning and members of the ECHL, the premier “AA” hockey league in North America.
-In seven seasons of operation, the team has qualified for the Kelly Cup Playoffs five times.
+In ten seasons of operation, the team has qualified for the Kelly Cup Playoffs five times.
 Regular season runs November through April.

 Both casual and competitive golfers will love Orlando’s variety of golf entertainment venues.
 Centrally located on International Drive, Top Golf Orlando is a state-of-the-art golf range facility, with three-levels and 102 climate-controlled hitting bays for up to six players each.
 Nearby Orlando International Airport and Orlando’s Medical City, Drive Shack Orlando offers 90 full-service, all-weather bays and unlimited golf balls.